theAgingApprentice/icUnderware/README.md

 origin https://github.com/theAgingApprentice/{projectName.git}` to set up the remote.

 ## Testing
-At this time we do not have a way t test this embedded code.
+At this time we do not have a way to test this embedded code.

 ## Releases
 * We use the [SemVer](http://semver.org/) numbering scheme for our releases.